SaumilP/sluggish-isp/README.md

 Twitter Handles:
 ---
-Configure whichever ISP you belong to, below are some of the twitter handles:
+Configure whichever ISP you belong to, below are some of the ZA ISP twitter handles:

 | ISP | Twitter Handle |
 | --- | --- |